 Work Conditions: Crime Scene Investigator (CSI)

 A person who wants to work as a CSI must prepare to work at a crime scene, such as dangerous and insalubrious areas.
 This person should always keep in his mind that he may sometimes have long-time shifts and he has to work for 24-hours or even at holidays.
-A crime scene investigator works with a special clothes and heavy tools.
+A crime scene investigator works with special clothes and heavy tools.
 No matter what the weather conditions are.
-If you are called, you should immediately go to the crime location.
-Besides, as a crime scene investigator, you are in contact with forensic scientists, Police and detectives, law enforcement staff, laboratory personnel and lawyers.
+If you are called, you should immediately go to the crime scene location.
+Besides, as a crime scene investigator, you are in contact with forensic scientists, Police, and detectives, law enforcement staff, laboratory personnel, and lawyers.
 An average annual salary is about $47000 to $122000.
-In some section they also get hourly wage in which they get $22 to $58.
+In some section, they also get hourly wage in which they get $22 to $58.